-Banking are a part of your life, no matter where you are.
-Revel in the knowledge that it's easier and safer moving money around than it's ever been.
+Banking and bills are a part of your life, no matter where you are.
+Revel in the knowledge that it's easier and safer moving money between borders than it's ever been.

 Mexico Mike offers some more detail on ATMs, money orders and exchanging money. [post]